content-left-bg.png

 Delivery

-The department is committed to supporting schools to deliver quality kindergarten in a composite or non-composite setting that promotes equity and inclusion (for children of all abilities including children with disability).
-Opportunities for professional learning and access to an SDK QLearn eLearning platform are available to staff to build capability in kindergarten delivery.
+The department is committed to supporting schools to deliver quality kindergarten in a composite or non-composite setting that promotes equity and inclusion.
+Opportunities for professional learning and access to an SDK SharePoint (Authorised DoE employees only) site including links to QLearn modules are available for staff to build capability in kindergarten delivery.

 Regional SDK teams provide operational and curriculum support and are the first point of contact for schools delivering kindergarten.

-Teachers are supported by regional Senior Advisors SDK and HoD SDK to deliver the kindergarten program in accordance with:
+Teachers are supported by regional Senior Advisors SDK and Regional SDK curriculum support staff to deliver the kindergarten program in accordance with:

 • relevant legislative requirements, the (QKLG) and supported by Foundations for Success; and

-• the associated nationally required documents available on SDK QLearn as per the State Delivered Kindergarten policy.
+• the associated nationally required documents available on SDK SharePoint (Authorised DoE employees only), as per the State Delivered Kindergarten policy.

 Teaching and learning